 Sales of the Lumia phone increased to 4 million units in the second quarter from more than 2 million in the previous period, Nokia said today.
 The Espoo, Finland-based company, which lost its 14-year run as the phone-industry leader this year, still projected continuing losses at its handset business.

 Rising Lumia sales are a bright spot for a company struggling to return to profitability as it reported a fifth consecutive quarter of plunging revenue.
 Chief Executive Officer Stephen Elop is betting on the Lumia running Microsoft Corp.
-(MSFT) software to halt gains by Apple Inc. (AAPL)’s iPhone and handsets using Google Inc. (GOOG)’s Android software, including Samsung Electronics Co.
+(MSFT:US) software to halt gains by Apple Inc. (AAPL:US)’s iPhone and handsets using Google Inc. (GOOG:US)’s Android software, including Samsung Electronics Co.
 (005930)’s Galaxy series.

 “It’s good to see Nokia is still hanging in there,” Riikka Tuominen, a credit analyst at Nordea Bank AB in Helsinki, said in an interview.
 Still, “it’s hard to write off the uncertainty.”